 Excluding Gain from Home Sale

-To qualify for this exclusion, the taxpayer must meet ownership and use tests.
+Recap: to qualify for this exclusion, the taxpayer must meet ownership and use tests.

 - Ownership test: The homeowner must have owned the home for at least two years of the five-year period ending on the date of the sale.